8 of the Most Bizarre Historical Coincidences Throughout History

 Universal History Archive/Shutterstock

 As a ship stewardess, you’re bound to see some strange sites on the high seas.
 But to experience two of the most infamous sinkings and one collision?
 Well, that’s just bad luck.
 Fortunately for Violet Jessop, she survived all three.
 Jessop was aboard the RMS Titanic when it sunk in 1912 (she was aboard lifeboat 16 and handed a baby to look after), as well as its sister ship, the HMHS Britannic, when it sunk in 1916 (her lifeboat was nearly sucked under the boat’s propellers, but she jumped out and survived).
 She was also aboard the third of the sister ships, the RMBS Olympic, when it collided with a British warship in 1911 (there were no fatalities in this one).
 Jessop died at 83 of congestive heart failure in 1971.
+Learned about this one in history class?
+Just be sure you don’t believe everything you learned.
+Here are the history lessons your teacher lied to you about.

 The family that built the dam